 Linux: This is normally either 'eth0', or 'enp1s0'.
 Use the 'ifconfig' terminal tool to find your primary networking interface.

 OS X: This is normally 'en0'.
 You can use the 'ifconfig' terminal tool to find the primary networking interface.

 - Expand the 'Advanced' section.

-- In the 'MAC Address' text-box, enter the MAC address that Camio gave you for this specific virtual Camio Box.
+- In the 'MAC Address' text-box, enter the MAC address that you copied from the prior step.

 - Click 'Ok' at the bottom of the 'Settings' window to save your changes.

 6. Start your Camio Box Virtual Machine

 - On the main VirtualBox window, highlight the 'Camio Box VM' entry.

 - At the top of the main window, click the 'Start' button.

 - A window will pop up showing a Unix terminal and boot diagnostics for the device.